Bayanihan

 Tracks 2022

-Artistic Co-Directors: David McMicken and Tim Newth (Tim currently on long service leave)
+Artistic Co-Directors: David McMicken and Tim Newth (Tim is currently on long service leave)

 Company Director: Adelaide Wood